Makume/ReturnOfReckoning-AddOns/README.md

 The AddOn SellPrice show always the sell price from an item in the tooltip

+# StopRes v1.1.0

+[StopRes](https://tools.idrinth.de/addons/stopres/) is a tiny little QoL addon that will automatically cancel your ressurect spell if the person you are targetting has been ressurected.

 # WarBoard_Clock v0.4.0

 This Extension for the AddOn [WarBoard](https://tools.idrinth.de/addons/warboard/) show additional information for Server Time.